CryoLithe: Rapid Cryo-ET Reconstruction via Transform-Localized Deep Learning: Methods

 \subsection{Link between \method{} and Filtered Back-Projection}

 The FBP is arguably the most used reconstruction algorithm in cryo-ET.
 It is simple, fast, and can handle moderate noise.
 However, in the limited-angle setting (and due to incomplete sampling of accessible angles) of cryo-ET, the FBP generates streak-like artifacts and renders details at certain orientations invisible.
-In practice, the filter is chosen empirically among several high-pass filters, such as the ramp filter.
+In practice, the filter is chosen empirically among several high-pass filters, such as the ramp filter, although "exact" filters can be derived under certain assumptions \cite{harauz1986exact}.
 Then, the filtered projection is backprojected to reconstruct the 3D volume.
 Let $\hat{\yb}_{\theta}(r_x,r_y)$ denote the filtered projection.
 The FBP volume reconstruction is

 Our proposed approach can then be seen as a nonlinear generalization of the FBP, where the integral (the average) along the sinusoidal support is replaced by a learnable function parameterized by a neural network.
 In contrast to FBP, \method{} uses a neural network in order to optimally process the local measurements.
 This also underlines that \method{} is a deep learning approach for cryo-ET which is substantially different from the existing postprocessing methods.